UK retailers report smaller drop in annual sales in May

 The British Retail Consortium said total retail spending at its members - mostly large chains - was 5.9% lower than a year earlier, compared with a record 19.1% drop in April, when almost all non-essential stores were closed.

-Official data showed a record 18% annual fall in retail spending, excluding fuel, in April.
+Samuel Tombs, economist at Pantheon Macroeconomics, said the figures pointed towards a 15% monthly rise in the official measure of retail sales for May, after they dropped a cumulative 18% over the previous two months.

+"Consumers seem to have loosened their purse strings, having only spent money on essential items in April, while retailers appear to have ironed out some initial teething problems with their online operations," he said.

-Online spending for non-food items was up by a record 60% on a year earlier - though the BRC warned this did not necessarily mean customers would flock back to the high street when non-essential stores are allowed to reopen on June 15.
+Online non-food spending rose by a record 60% on a year earlier - though the BRC said this did not necessarily mean customers would flock back to the high street when non-essential stores are allowed to reopen on June 15.

 "Weak consumer confidence and social distancing rules are likely to hold back sales," BRC chief executive Helen Dickinson said.